Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 Recurrent or Advanced Epithelial Ovarian Cancer

-For the more common epithelial ovarian cancers — especially when the cancer has returned after chemotherapy — tamoxifen is sometimes used as a later-line option when other treatments have been exhausted or when a patient’s quality of life is a priority.
+For the more common epithelial ovarian cancers, especially when the cancer has returned after chemotherapy, tamoxifen is sometimes used as a later-line option, when other treatments have been exhausted or when a patient’s quality of life is the priority.

-A larger review found an overall objective response rate of about 11%, with wide variation between studies (ranging from 0% to 56%).
-Another study showed a clinical benefit rate of 56%: meaning, more than half of patients who took tamoxifen for at least two months saw their disease either shrink, partially respond, or hold steady.
-The majority of those fell into the “stable disease” category.
+A larger review put the overall objective response rate at roughly 11%, with wide variation between studies (0% to 56%).
+Another study reported a clinical benefit rate of 56% — more than half of patients who took tamoxifen for at least two months saw their disease shrink, partially respond, or hold steady.
+Most of those fell into the “stable disease” category.

 What Does “Clinical Benefit” Actually Mean?